 By training machine learning models on video-level labels and anomalous activities, you can automate the process of spotting potential threats or suspicious incidents in real-time, enhancing security and situational awareness.

 Our V.A.L.T. project exemplifies these principles in action.
 It allows users to live stream IP cameras, record footage, and watch recordings with ease.
 While simple on the surface, V.A.L.T.'s underlying technology incorporates advanced computer vision algorithms for advanced video analysis.
-This combination of user-friendly interface and powerful analytical capabilities showcases how modern video surveillance systems can be both accessible and highly effective in detecting and responding to security threats.
+This combination of a user-friendly interface and powerful analytical capabilities showcases how modern video surveillance systems can be both accessible and highly effective in detecting and responding to security threats.

 5. Hybrid and Real-Time Processing